turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ram_credential_report.md

 The `alicloud_ram_credential_report` table provides insights into the credential security status of RAM users within Alicloud RAM.
 As a security administrator, explore user-specific details through this table, including password status, MFA device bindings, and access key usage.
 Utilize it to uncover information about users, such as those with high-risk passwords or inactive MFA devices, and to monitor the usage of access keys.

+**Important Notes**
+- This table requires a valid credential report to exist.
+To generate it, please run the follow Aliyun CLI command:
+  - `aliyun ims GenerateCredentialReport --endpoint ims.aliyuncs.com`

 ## Examples

 ### List users that have logged into the console in the past 90 days